elight/iibil/slides.md

 ### Contact [@dkubb](http://twitter.com/dkubb) or [@\_solnic\_](http://twitter.com/_solnic_)
 ### or dkubb or solnic on #rom-rb on freenode IRC

 !SLIDE
+# But maybe Java developers weren't crazy

+!SLIDE
+# Why POJOs?

+!SLIDE
+# We're due for our Spring

+!SLIDE
 # Rails is almost 10 years old

 !SLIDE
 # Rails apps are growing more complex
-# We need more than an 80% framework

 !SLIDE
 # There are too many choices

-# &nbsp;
+!SLIDE
 # We need ***more*** curation

 !SLIDE
-# Doing my part:
-## Look to ROM for the backend future
+# We need a framework designed for large apps

 !SLIDE
 # POEAA predates Rails